Marvy101/SlackerChat/README.md

 To easily connect multiple clients to Slacker Chat using a hotspot, follow these steps:

-1. **Set up a hotspot**: On the computer running the `Server`, create a hotspot by following the instructions for your operating system.
+1. On the computer running the `Server`, create a hotspot by following the instructions for your operating system.
-2. **Connect to the hotspot**: On each client device, join the hotspot created by the server computer.
+2. On each client device, join the hotspot created by the server computer.
-3. **Discover and connect**: Launch the `SlackerClient` on each client device, and it will automatically discover and connect to the server on the local network.
+3. Launch the `SlackerClient` on each client device, and it will automatically discover and connect to the server on the local network.
-4. **Start chatting**: Enter your username and start chatting with others connected to the same hotspot network.
+4. Enter your username and start chatting with others connected to the same hotspot network.

 Happy chatting!